TeamEpiph/epiph/README.md

 Copyright and license
 -------
 Code and documentation copyright 2016 Patrick Recher and University of Basel.
-Code license is to be determined.
+Code is licensed under GPLv3.